w3c/wot-testing/events/2022.07.Online/README.md

 e.g. with an Implementation Description, targeting the CR candidate deliverables, etc.  Experimental implementations that do not contribute to the test results should be deferred to the next *plugfest*.

+# Important Note
+PRs for additional input should go into data/input_2022 not into this directory as in previous plugfests.

 # Logistics:
 * Date: 25-29 July 2022
 * Duration: 1h